Managing Configuration Comments on IOS XR

 How to Remove a Comment in IOS XR

-After modifying the command, if it needs to be removed from PE-TEST-1, the specific clear comment command must be used.
-Once executed, the configuration command associated with that comment should be re-entered.
-An example is provided below, assuming the objective is to remove the comment !
+To remove a comment from PE-TEST-1, the specific clear comment command must be used.
+After executing it, the configuration command associated with the comment should be re-entered.
+The example below shows how to remove the comment !
 NEW VALUE - BACKUP PATH - 150.

 RP/0/RP0/CPU0:PE-TEST-1(config-ospf-ar-if)#clear comment